MediaArea/MediaConch/Timeline.md

 * December 2017

--- Participation in the Preforma final conference in Stockholm.
+-- Participation in the PREFORMA final conference in Stockholm.